nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

 -----

-`One-to-One calls`
+`One-to-one calls`

-1. During a one-to-one call, the opposite party exits abnormally (program gets killed, network disconnection).
+1. During a one-to-one call, another party exits abnormally (program gets killed, network disconnection).
 How long will the local end hang up?

 <!-- end list -->

-- After 20 seconds, the peer is killed; the local end will hang up in 20 seconds; the upper layer will receive notifyCallItemRemove; the reason is term\_by\_self, and the netstatus status in the callitem is -3.
+- After 20 seconds, the peer end is killed and the local end will hang up in 20 seconds.
+The upper layer will receive notifyCallItemRemove.
+    The reason is term\_by\_self, and the netstatus status in the callitem is -3.

 <!-- end list -->